Introduction: Envy as the Root of Relational Decay

 The Collapse of Communal Solidarity

-The pervasive energy of envy actively disturbs the entire rhythm of the diabolical pageant, resulting in chaos instead of mere movement.
-As a result, the crowd’s already fragile harmony dramatically collapses because envy cannot bear to witness or tolerate another’s happiness or success.
-Furthermore, this inability to share joy is the precise moment when communal solidarity is betrayed and destroyed, revealing a pattern of deep self-betrayal.
+The pervasive energy of envy actively disturbs the entire rhythm of the diabolical pageant.
+This disturbance results in chaos instead of mere movement.
+As a result, the crowd’s already fragile harmony dramatically collapses.
+Envy cannot bear to witness or tolerate another’s happiness or success.
+Furthermore, this inability to share joy occurs precisely when communal solidarity is betrayed.
+It destroys unity and reveals a pattern of deep self-betrayal.
 Therefore, Dunbar is not simply depicting a sinner, but illustrating a systemic failure of social virtue.
 Additionally, the poet’s rhythmic design mirrors precisely how envy spreads unchecked through a group, infecting every spectator’s spirit.
 Conversely, the ideal of charity (love for one’s neighbor) is directly antithetical to this corrosive force.
-Thus, envy functions as a spiritual acid that eats away at the bonds of trust, justice, and cooperation, reshaping entire societies into a self-destructive spectacle.
+Thus, envy acts like a spiritual acid.
+It eats away at the bonds of trust, justice, and cooperation.
+Entire societies are reshaped into a self-destructive spectacle.

 2. The Emotional Root of Envy